electric-sql/pglite/packages/pglite/README.md

 #### `.exec(query: string): Promise<Array<Results>>`

 Execute one or more statements. *(note that parameters are not supported)*

+This is useful for applying database migrations, or running multi-statement sql that doesn't use parameters.

+Uses the *simple query* Postgres wire protocol.

 Returns array of [result objects](#results-objects), one for each statement.